 - What are the positive effects of graffiti?
 How does it impact the community?
 Is it appreciated?
 Is it desired?

 - Are there any useful comparisons you can make regarding street art and the wider use of public spaces?

 - What are the pros and cons and or ethical arguments for street art?

 Mind mapping is a great way for organizing your topic.
 It will help you visualize your topic by diagramming the keywords.
 Try out these free options:

 - Don't wait to ask for help.
 If you are having problems, talk to your instructor or TA.
 They are there to help you, so don't be afraid to ask questions.

-- Email the Research Specialists at any time and ask us for help.
+- Email our Research Specialists at any time and ask for help.